CPR strives to make the best

 playfield your are likely to encounter in a 20-30 year old

 game.
-These playfields will be sold in the Bargain Basement
+These playfields will also be frequently available at

 the more budget-conscious.